MathematicGuy/RemoteObsidian/Project Skin/Science Research Planning.md

 	Is there any similar fine-tune
 - [ ] ASAP.NET for WebAPP (C#) hay Web thông thường
 - [ ] FE - Flutter or Bootstrap

+- [ ] Use Discord as main communicate media